Here we have 85 years of the Academy Award nominees for Best Picture.

 By the way, of the 85 years, the Best Director films have a better rank average than the Best Picture films in 58 years (five were ties, because it was the same five films up for each).
 Of the years with the expanded Best Picture lineups, the directors do better in all of them except 1938 (where the two best nominated films – Grand Illusion and The Adventures of Robin Hood – weren’t nominated for Best Director), 1943 (when The Human Comedy and The Song of Bernadette were nominated for Best Director instead of The Ox-Bow Incident, In Which We Serve or For Whom the Bell Tolls) and 2012 (no explanation needed).

 a quick guide: The Best Picture nominees in each year are in rank order.
 Titles in bold are the winners.
-Titles in green are films I haven’t been able to see (and all are in the first 5 years listed).
+Titles in green are films I haven’t been able to see.
 Titles in red are my #1 film of the year (not just of the Oscar nominees).
-Notes in blue just so they’re easy to make out against the years.
+Notes in blue are just so they’re easy to make out against the years.